jimmyrigby94/trends_in_IO/README.md

 runApp()
 ```

-## System Requirements

-In addition to R and R Studio this app depends on the following
-packages:

-    1. shiny
-    2. tidyverse
-    3. tidytext
-    4. plotly
-    5. knitr
-    6. vroom

 ## What’s New?

   - Expanded the database coverage to include more than 30 new journals.
   - Included visualizations of citation rates.
   - Implemented data import using vroom for increased speed.
   - Updated UI.
-  - Other improvements.
+  - Aesthetic improvements.
+  - Code improvements and clarity.

 ## Future Improvements

-  - Refinement of visualizations and UI.
+  - Continuing refinement of visualizations and UI.
   - Action buttons that quickly select a subcategory of journals (i.e.,
     Research Methods).
   - Identification of emerging subtopics related to search.
+  - Implementation of TF-IDF ranking
+  - Outlet recommendations

 ## Screenshots